Cheap Wine Vs. Expensive Wine: Which Is The Better Deal?

 As for the winemakers' side, they also have to choose between efficiency and quality.
 Whether they want the least costly and fast or the delicate and slow but sure method, one can't say that there is a right way because it depends on their resources and methodologies.

 What matters at the end of the day is when you enjoy the wine.
 You can decide whether a particular drink is worth your money or not.
-Taste is subjective, and so is the preference between cheap and expensive wine.
+Taste is subjective, and so is the preference between cheap vs. expensive wine.